kibernetiku-klubas/timely/docs/ide.md

 All of Jetbrains IDEs and many more products are free in [GitHub's student developer pack](https://education.github.com/pack)

 ### Highly recommended plugins
-- !!
-[Laravel Idea](https://plugins.jetbrains.com/plugin/13441-laravel-idea) (Note: plugin is payed, but free with student licence)
+- [Laravel Idea](https://plugins.jetbrains.com/plugin/13441-laravel-idea) (Note: plugin is payed, but free with student licence)
 - [.env files support](https://plugins.jetbrains.com/plugin/9525--env-files-support)
--

 ### Recommendations:
 - Use Jetbrains new UI Settings > appearance & behaviour > New UI
 - Atom material icons plugin
 - Rainbow brackets plugin
 - You can set up settings sync to sync your settings across all Jetbrains IDEs

+### Of course the most important thing ever.
+Themes:
+- One dark
+- Tokyo night
+- Monokai
+- GitHub theme

 ### Setting up remote repo in Phpstorm:
 - Follow these steps to push commits to GitHub repository straight from your IDE